 The Company has not yet finalized the determination of the fair value of assets acquired and liabilities assumed, including income taxes and contingencies.
+Measurement period adjustments during the three month period ended September 30, 2018, primarily result to adjustment to Signode's deferred tax liabilities.
 The Company expects to finalize these amounts within one year of the acquisition date.